0xFF00XX/DataEdge/API/README.md

 Gets 95 percent specifically from CABI to match results as they may differ.

 TODO:
-- aquire date, parse into epoch, poll data in specified time range
+- [x] aquire date, parse into epoch, poll data in specified time range
+	- [ ] more testing required.
-- request 95 perc from odata
+- [ ] request 95 perc from odata directly
-- request details like ip, start time, end time from user, group name from user
+- [ ] request details like ip, start time, end time from user, group name from user
--
+- [ ] prettify output using tabulate